BAD-AL/xbox_memory_unit_tool/README.md

 - **Encoding**: All multi-byte integers are Little-Endian.
 Metadata files (`.xbx`) use UTF-16 LE with BOM.

 ---
 Written with gemini cli, check specification folder for initial specification used.

+Specification written after inspection of memory units created by XEMU and looking at project: https://github.com/mborgerson/fatx